briankim0828/TIGER/copilot-chat-log.md

 3.  **End-to-End Sync Test:**
     *   **Action:** Run the application and verify that data created locally is correctly synced to the Supabase project.
 Test offline capabilities by disabling network access, making changes, and then re-enabling to watch the sync complete.

+# 2025-08-15

+### **Project: Application Data Architecture Overhaul**

+#### **What We've Done So Far:**

+We have successfully completed **Checkpoint 0** and **Checkpoint 1** of the project plan.

+1.  **Foundations & Tooling (Checkpoint 0):**
+    *   Installed all necessary dependencies for the new data stack, including `expo-sqlite`, `drizzle-orm`, `electric-sql`, and `uuid`.
+    *   Installed the required development dependencies, such as `drizzle-kit` and `tsx`.
+    *   Created a new utility for generating UUIDs (uuid.ts) and updated the old ID generation logic to use it.
+    *   Configured drizzle.config.ts to connect to your Supabase database.

+2.  **Model Definition & Generation (Checkpoint 1):**
+    *   Defined a comprehensive and strongly-typed database schema in schema.ts based on your application's features.
+    *   Set up the .env file with your Supabase database connection string and added it to .gitignore to keep it secure.
+    *   Generated the initial SQL migration file (0000_romantic_pet_avengers.sql), which creates the database structure based on the new schema.

+#### **Next Steps:**

+We are now ready to begin **Checkpoint 2: Local DB & Sync Integration**.
+The immediate next steps are:

+1.  **Initialize ElectricSQL:** Create a provider component (`src/electric/provider.tsx`) to manage the ElectricSQL client and the connection to the local database.
+2.  **Integrate Provider:** Wrap the root of the application in App.tsx with the new provider to make the database accessible everywhere.
+3.  **Create Data Access Layer:** Begin creating query functions in a new `src/db/queries` directory to interact with the database.